knative/docs/docs/eventing/broker-trigger.md

 ### Trigger

-Create a `Trigger` that sends only events of a particular type to `my-service`:
+Create a `Trigger` using the following manifest that sends only events of a particular type to `my-service`:

 ```yaml
 apiVersion: eventing.knative.dev/v1alpha1